-The medical education in Australia is provided by Medical Specialty Colleges and Medical Schools governed by the Australian Medical Council (AMC), Medical Board of Australia, and Australian Health Practitioners Regulatory Agency.
-Australia provides an excellent standard of medical education.
+Several institutions provide medical education in Australia with excellent standards including, Medical Specialty Colleges and Medical Schools governed by the Australian Medical Council (AMC), Medical Board of Australia, and Australian Health Practitioners Regulatory Agency.

 Surgical Specialties in Australia

-Here is a list of all branches of surgical specialities education offered in Australia.
+The following is a list of all branches of surgical specialties education offered in Australia.

-Many universities are providing a General Surgery course.
-General Surgery is the branch of Surgery dealing with abdomen areas of stomach, oesophagus, intestines, liver, pancreas, appendix, gall bladder, bile ducts, and even thyroid glands.
-They include endoscopic procedures and also deal with skin, soft tissue, breast, trauma, and hernias.
+Many universities provide a General Surgery course.
+General Surgery deals with the abdomen areas of the stomach, esophagus, intestines, liver, pancreas, appendix, gall bladder, bile ducts, even thyroid glands.
+They include endoscopic procedures dealing with the skin, soft tissue, breast, trauma, and hernias.

 Cardiothoracic Surgery is related to the thorax or chest.
-Stated, it deals with organs inside the chest, i.e., heart and lungs.
+As stated, it deals with organs inside the thorax, i.e., heart and lungs.
 Unlike many countries, Australia combines thoracic Surgery with heart surgeries as a standard surgical speciality stream.
-It takes around eight to ten years for a person to become a cardiothoracic surgeon.
+It takes about eight to ten years for a medical student to become a cardiothoracic surgeon.

 Orthopaedic surgical speciality provides training in treating the musculoskeletal system with surgical and non-surgical techniques.
 It majorly deals with spine diseases, musculoskeletal trauma, sports injuries, tumours, infections, degenerative diseases, and congenital disorders.

-Neurosurgery deals with issues of the nervous system, including the spinal cord, brain, cerebrovascular system, and peripheral nerves.
-New techniques like microsurgery, endoscopy are used extensively in the field of neurosurgery, as it requires a great deal of precision.
+Neurosurgery, also known as neurological surgery is concerned with the diagnosis, prevention, and surgical treatment of the nervous system issues including the spinal cord, brain, cerebrovascular system, and peripheral nerves.
+New techniques like microsurgery, endoscopy are extensively used in neurosurgery, as it requires a great deal of precision.

-Pediatric Surgery is the surgical speciality branch dealing with infants, children, fetuses, and adolescents.
+Pediatric Surgery is the surgical speciality branch concerned with infants, children, fetuses, and adolescents.
 There are again further sub-specialities like fetal Surgery and neonatal Surgery.

 Otolaryngology-Head and Neck Surgery

-Otolaryngology is a stream of surgical speciality dealing with the problems related to the head and neck.
+Otolaryngology is a split of surgical speciality dealing with the problems related to the head and neck.
 It involves the treatment of ear, throat, and nose diseases.